graphql-python/graphql-core/docs/modules/utilities.rst

 .. autofunction:: get_introspection_query

-Gets the target Operation from a Document:
+Get the target Operation from a Document:

 .. autofunction:: get_operation_ast

-Gets the Type for the target Operation AST:
+Get the Type for the target Operation AST:

 .. autofunction:: get_operation_root_type